germaximus/Nesterchuk/README.md

 | GRCm38.p4.gff3      | ab982471b0b29ebde3d966ec2424253f | Genome annotation                                         |

 **Customizing genome annotation**
 Extrachromosomal contigs and annotations were omitted.
 'Gnomon' (Predicted) records from gff file were also omitted and only 'RefSeq' (manually curated) left.
+All mice in this project are females, therefore, Y chromosome was discarder as well.
 Perl and R scripts are included in the GitHub repository.
 ```bash
 Discard_extrachromosomal_annotation.pl GRCm38.p4.gff3 >GRCm38.p4.custom.gff
 Discard_gnomon_annotation.pl >GRCm38.p4.Refseq.gff	# automatically takes GRCm38.p4.custom.gff as an input